-Non-for-profit CCRCs are actually required by the law to reinvest their profits back into their organizations under section 501(c)(3) of the Internal Revenue Code in order to maintain their tax-free status.
+- Investment of resources: Not-for-profit CCRCs are actually required by the law to reinvest their profits back into their organizations under section 501(c)(3) of the Internal Revenue Code in order to maintain their tax-free status.

-By providing charitable care to older adults who may not have the funds to care for themselves, not-for-profits encourage the community and older adults to help one another.
+- Social capital: By providing charitable care to older adults who may not have the funds to care for themselves, not-for-profits encourage the community and older adults to help one another.
 A growing number of caregivers caring for the growing number of older adults who need assistance rely on not-for-profits to help them through their journey, which makes them more charitable in return.

 Many people falsely believe that CCRCs are like nursing homes or retirement homes from years ago — meaning very institutional, highly medical, and lacking in privacy.
 This perception could not be further from the truth.
-Modern CCRCs, including Cornwall Manor, are dedicated to creating pleasant, livable environments tailored to the needs and wants of the older adults who live there.
+Modern CCRCs, including Cornwall Manor, is dedicated to creating pleasant, livable environments tailored to the needs and wants of the older adults who live there.

 Other misconceptions include the ideas that:

 - Living in a CCRC is immensely more expensive than receiving the care and assistance you may need in your own home.
-In reality, you should be valuing the intangible benefits of living in a CCRC, including accessibility to a caring staff, the social aspect of living in a community among people with shared interests and health care when you need it as soon as you need it.
-When you add up the costs for home maintenance, taxes, utilities and other home ownership expenses, a CCRC can actually be comparable or even less expensive than remaining in your home.
+In reality, you should be valuing the intangible benefits of living in a CCRC, including accessibility to a caring staff, the social aspect of living in a community among people with shared interests, and health care when you need it as soon as you need it.
+When you add up the costs for home maintenance, taxes, utilities, and other homeownership expenses, a CCRC can actually be comparable or even less expensive than remaining in your home.

 - Living in a CCRC should be a last resort that only becomes a viable option once you become too sick to live on your own.
 If you wait too long to research your own CCRC, it could turn into a situation where the decision about where you live is made by someone other than you.
 Your future is your choice — don’t delay.